-Microbial Monsters Part V: The Light And Dark Of The Black and White Plagues
+Microbial Monsters: The Light & Dark Of The Black & White Plagues

 The Black Death: Yersinia pestis